pconwell/erx-sfp-att-fiber-gateway-bridge/erx-setup.md

 #### dns:
 > I am using a separate DNS server (pihole) at 192.168.1.24
+> I'm not 100% sure these settings are correct, but it seems to be working fine

 ```
 set service dns forwarding cache-size 300